LoveReading Says

 Dominoes Synopsis

-But Sera, Layla's best friend, has her doubts about Andy.
-As the pair fall deeper and deeper in love, Sera becomes more and more vocal about Layla settling down with a white boy.
-And then, only a few weeks before their wedding, Layla makes a devastating discovery about their shared name.
+Sera, Layla's best friend, has her doubts about Andy.
+As the couple fall deeper in love, Sera becomes more and more vocal about Layla settling down with a white boy.
+And then, only a few weeks before their wedding, Layla makes a devastating discovery - could their families be linked in the worst possible way?

 About This Edition